How Much Does It Cost to Start a Trucking Company?

 With freight factoring, you get cash right away, allowing yourself the opportunity to invest in growth without waiting for loan approvals or invoice payments.
 This can allow you to accept new loads, hire additional drivers, and grow your business at a much faster rate than if you had to wait for necessary funds.

-2. Improve Cash Flow
+2. Improves Cash Flow

 Freight factoring can dramatically improve your trucking business’s cash flow by providing a cash advance on your unpaid invoices.
 Rather than waiting weeks (or even months) for an invoice to get filled, you can get the cash you need to cover business expenses in 24 to 48 hours.